RigidSeine/ricky-site-2024/content/post/htb-business-ctf-2024/index.md

 This competition was all about creative problem-solving and collaboration.
 Solving these challenges tested our problem-solving skills and taught us a few new tricks like XML entity inclusion, and mounting the file system in Windows Subsystem for Linux to find the system flag.

 Participating in this event was a fun experience.
 We're proud of our achievements and can't wait for next year.
-Below is my certificate for competing.
+Above this post is my certificate for competing.